 To accurately develop a spatial inventory of CH4 patterns in the South Coast Air Basin (SoCAB), data we systematically collected, processed, reviewed, and analyzed using geoprocessing and spatial-based analytical toolsets in Esri ArcGIS 10.3.

 First, different sources of spatial layers and data that symbolize CH4 emission sources were collected, processed, standardized, and analyzed.
-These datasets include California Air Resources Board (CARB) emission inventories, California Greenhouse Gas Emissions Measurements Project (CALGEM) data, Emissions Database for Global Atmospheric Research (EDGAR 4.2) data, and publically available spatial datasets of CH4 emission sources such as the U.S. Energy Information Administration (EIA), the Southern California Association of Governments (SCAG), and the United States Geologic Survey (USGS).
+These datasets included California Air Resources Board (CARB) emission inventories, California Greenhouse Gas Emissions Measurements Project (CALGEM) data, Emissions Database for Global Atmospheric Research (EDGAR 4.2) data, and publically available spatial datasets of CH4 emission sources such as the U.S. Energy Information Administration (EIA), the Southern California Association of Governments (SCAG), and the United States Geologic Survey (USGS).
 We estimated emission factors for each CH4 related spatial layer using the expertise from the JPL climate and science advisors and CARB partners.
 Finally, we used the data to create raster-based maps of the spatial distribution of CH4 emissions in the SoCAB.
 We used the GHG inventory created in this project for use in future simulations like the Weather Research and Forecasting (WRF) Model for GHG emissions and the Large Eddy Simulation (LES) for quantifying CH4 emissions in the SoCAB.

 Ancillary Data Acquisition:

 We located and collected three main types of data for this project including vector, tabular, and raster datasets that related to the CH4 point source emissions.
 All vector datasets included point, line, and polygon spatial layers of different CH4 emission source features located within the SoCAB region.
 We obtained raster datasets that encompassed aerial imagery of California, raster-based emissions inventory of CO2, CO, and CH4 from the Environmental Protection Agency (EPA) and the California Air Resources Board (CARB).
-Lastly, we collected tabular data that contained CH4 emission factors from CARB to incorporate with our spatial data and downloaded it onto private file geodatabases.
+Lastly, we collected tabular data that contained CH4 emission factors from CARB to incorporate with our spatial data and downloaded it into private file geodatabases.
 It was then further processed and reviewed for validity.
 TABLE 1 (Appendix IX) shows the specific breakdown of each dataset categorized by information such as type, year, and source.

 Data Processing and Review: